 In general, the following are thought to increase risk of DILI:

 Patterns of liver injury:

 DILI can be predictable (when injury usually occurs shortly after exposure and is dose-related) or unpredictable (when injury develops after a period of latency and has no relation to dose).
 Predictable DILI (commonly, acetaminophen-induced) is a common cause of acute jaundice and acute liver failure in the US.
 Unpredictable DILI is a rare cause of severe liver disease.
 Subclinical DILI may be underreported.

-Biochemically, 3 types of liver injury are generally noted (see see Potentially Hepatotoxic Drugs):
+Biochemically, 3 types of liver injury are generally noted (see Table 1: Potentially Hepatotoxic Drugs):